Last updated on July 26th, 2024 at 08:17 am

 What do you do if you have a SECAM tape and need to play it over an older NTSC VCR to an NTSC TV?
 As seen in the video below, you’ll see only jumping lines and hear only audio.

 You don’t have to watch the whole video.
-You can stop after the first tape stops playing if you wish.
+If you wish, you can stop after the first tape stops playing.

 To solve the problem you can use a SECAM to NTSC converter.
 This converter accepts the input of a PAL or SECAM signal and converts it to an NTSC signal.